Osorno (volcano): Overview

-The volcano has a height of 2,652 meters (8,701 feet) and an imposing conical shape which looms over Lago Llanquihue.
-It is situated across the lake from the cities of Frutillar, Puerto Varas, and Llanquehue.
+The volcano has a height of 2,652 meters (8,701 feet) and an imposing conical shape which looms over Llanquihue lake.
+It is situated across the lake from the cities of Puerto Varas, Frutillar, Llanquihue and Puerto Octay.
 It dominates the region's landscape, and its height means that it can be seen from the entire province of Osorno, even in some places on the island of Chiloé.
 Volcán Osorno is located almost 45 kilometers (28 miles) northeast of Puerto Varas.
 Though in geological terms it is still considered an active volcano, there has been no volcanic activity in over one hundred years, it having last erupted in 1869.
 In recent years the volcano has become a popular tourist attraction.
 Skiing and hiking have become common recreational activities on the mountain.

 The volcano is accessible from the towns of Puerto Klocker, Ensenada, and Petrohué, and at its base is the town of Las Cascadas.